 The courts normally cap notice periods at two years.
 Two to four weeks of notice or pay in lieu of notice per year of service will normally be appropriate depending on the circumstances.
-Employers are entitled to expect an employee whose employment has been terminated to make reasonable efforts to find replacement employment, thereby mitigating the damages he or she will be able to claim in a court of law.
-Employment Standards amounts are not subject to mitigation.
-Settlements on the basis of common law notice cannot be less than what is provided for under the Employment Standards Act.
+Employers are entitled to expect an employee whose employment has been terminated to make reasonable efforts to find replacement employment, thereby mitigating the damages they will be able to claim in a court of law.
+The ESA amounts are not subject to mitigation.
+Settlements based on common law notice cannot be less than what is provided for under the ESA.